 “…if someone adopts a new gender role by changing their name, title and pronoun and/or by wearing different clothing, altering their body language, speech and hairstyle, they have reassigned their gender.
 As part of their gender reassignment some people may choose to take hormones and/or have surgery, but medical intervention is not an essential part of gender reassignment.”

 This definition of the sexes as a set of behavioural and appearance-based stereotypes, in place of biological fact, is of great concern.
-It takes away the protection of children from adult ideas and judgments imposed upon them and gives free reign and validation to those adults who believe in ‘gender stereotypes.’
+It takes away the protection of children from adult ideas and judgments imposed upon them and puts gender non-conforming children at risk of believing themselves to be the opposite sex.

 The guide also specifies the various different categories of people who fall under the ‘trans’ umbrella.
-The specific inclusion of the gender non-conforming is particularly worrying in respect of the diagnosis of children:
+The inclusion of people who don’t conform to “traditional gender roles” exposes the regressive and reactionary nature of gender ideology.

 “Trans people come from all walks of life and include those who may describe themselves as transsexual, transgender, a cross-dresser (transvestite), non-binary and anyone else who may not conform to traditional gender roles.”

-The guide further defines a ‘cross-dresser’ below; in the case of a man this indicates a male-bodied part-time cross-dresser, a fact which clearly puts women and girls at risk:
+The guide further defines a ‘cross-dresser’ below; in the case of a man this indicates a male part-time cross-dresser, a fact which clearly puts women and girls at risk:

 “Someone who wears the clothes usually expected to be worn by someone of the ‘opposite’ gender.
 Other terms include ‘transvestite’ (now becoming a dated term and disliked by some) and ‘dual role’.
 A cross-dresser is unlikely to have a full-time identity as a member of their cross-dressed gender and typically does not seek medical intervention.”